All Episodes

 Oppose him and you hate the planet.

-Oppose him and you don't like poor people, oppose him and just uh oh, I could go on.
+Oppose him and just, oh, I could go on.

-But instead, let's go on to your calls after one more piece of audio, because this just in my attempt to be even-handed, no, quite seriously.
+But instead, let's go on to your calls after one more piece of audio because this, just in my attempt to be even-handed, no, quite seriously.

 If I tell you I have Chris Matthews audio, I know, I know, just stay with me, stay with me, it's worth it.

-Rush plays a lot of Chris Matthews audio, usually because of of how just outrageous it tends to be.
+Rush plays a lot of Chris Matthews audio, usually because of how just outrageous it tends to be.

 But this is a very interesting moment.